 (c) Julia Wesely

 Biography

-Sarah McElravy plays on a 1791 Ferdinando Gagliano violin and a 1785 Lorenzo Storioni viola, generously on loan courtesy of the Dkfm.
+She performs on a 1791 Ferdinando Gagliano violin and a 1785 Lorenzo Storioni viola, both generously on loan from the Dkfm.
 Angelika Prokopp Privatstiftung in Vienna.

+(c) Julia Wesely